JuliaByl/ms1-niclas-metal-workers/README.md

 # Niclas Metal Workers

-### Why am i making this?
+## Why am I making this?

 Niclas Metal Workers is, while built for a fictional company in north Dublin, based on real requests from my dad, who has a very outdated website with code that doesn't work like it used to.
-In short: it's does not mirror his companys professionalism and needs an update.
-You can find a link to his current website [here. - URL](http://plat-niclas.com/).
+In short: it doesn't mirror his company's professionalism and needs an update.
+You can find a link to his current website [here](http://plat-niclas.com/).
-Please not that permission has been given to share his website in the README.
+Please note that permission has been given to share his website in the README.

-#### User Stories
+### User Stories

-##### As an owner of the website, I want to...
+#### As an owner of the website, I want to...

+1. Make it **clear** to the users what my website is about
-1. Mirror my companys **proffesionalism** through smart color picks and a sleek but warm design
+2. Mirror my company's **proffesionalism** through smart color picks and a sleek but inviting design
-2. Show off my **versatility** through many images as well as informational text showing the different kinds of services I offer
+3. Show off my **versatility** through many images as well as informational text showing the different kinds of services I offer
-3. Make sure customers know they can **contact the company with any ideas**, even if it's not mentioned as a service on the page, through multiple call to action buttons and a contact form
+4. Make sure customers know they can **contact the company with any ideas**, even if it's not mentioned as a service on the page, through multiple call to action buttons and a contact form
-4. Target both newer and older generations through smart UX that **translates the needs of all ages**
+5. Target both newer and older generations in both various businesses and private areas, through smart UX that **translates the needs from all areas**

-##### As an external user, I want...
+#### As an external user, I want to...

+1. Understand from the start what the company offers through a **good introduction** on main page
+2. Feel like it's not a hassle to find information, through **easy and clear navigation**
+3. Feel like I can **trust** the contractor through a good first impression
+4. Find proof that the company can handle smaller **private customers as well as big companies and cooperate with other contractors**, through documentation of previous works and access to reviews.

-#### Features of the website
+### Features of the website
+*This is the initial plan, if any changes occur to the design and layout, that will be put further down*

+Across the entire page, everything is going to be styled using thirds, which is inspired by the Resume lesson from Code Insitiute.
+Everything inside the header and body will be adhering to this as much as possible on big, medium and small screens.
+When not possible, they will be placed underneath each other instead.
+This description is for a big screen layout.
+The short description of the layout is presented from top to bottom.
+Unless anything else is mentioned, it can be assumed that the content will be centered.
+New row means it ends up under previous item.
+Any items described with a / between them is supposed to be placed next to each other.

+#### Header

+* Logo (1/3) / menu (2/3)
+* Get a free quote **here** + link to contact page (stretched)

+#### Home (index.html)

+* hero image
+* Who are we
+* What do we specialize in / image / What areas do we serve (1/3 each)
+* reviews (if there is time)

+#### Services (services.html)

+* hero image
+* short disclaimer that they do all kinds of metal work + link to contact form
+* Images (3-grid) representing each service + text and short description about service over an opaque background horizontally stretching over half of the image
+* At least 6 services just for the symmetry, but will be made to look good with any number of images

+#### Gallery (gallery.html)

+* hero image
+* 3-grid gallery, same layout as in services.html, but without any text over the images

+#### Contact (contact.html)

+* hero image
+* text section for contact details (1/3) / contact form (2/3)
+* google maps (stretched horizontally across entire section above)

+#### footer

+* copyright / linkedin / facebook / trustpilot / glassdoor / Contact us to get a **free quote** + link to contact form

-##### Initial wireframes
+#### Initial wireframes

-#### Bugs and solutions
+### Changes, Bugs + solutions

-#### Links, inspiration and creds
+### Links, inspiration and creds (if too big to mention together with the code)